Metallic Epoxy Flooring Vancouver, BC

 Metallic epoxy flooring in Vancouver and the Lower Mainland

 We install metallic epoxy floors across Vancouver and the Lower Mainland for residential and commercial interiors.
-Tell us your space type, approximate square footage, and preferred style, and we’ll recommend the right build.
+Tell us your space type, approximate square footage, and preferred finish direction, and we’ll recommend the right build.

 If you’re not sure whether metallic is right for your space, send a photo and a few notes and we’ll steer you to the best-fit system.